CriticalCareClub/Kompendium/Text/17_Appendix/Literatur/index.md

   By Wang, C. et al.
   Thrombosis research, 2016, 141, 119-23.

-  > CONCLUSION: IV-TXA at 10mg/kg significantly reduced blood loss and mitigated the decrease in hemoglobin and hematocrit after THA, but it did not significantly reduce the need for transfusions.
-In contrast, a dose of 15mg/kg reduced both bleeding and transfusion requirements.
-Our results argue for a dose of 15mg/kg when using single-dose IV-TXA.
+  > CONCLUSION: IV-TXA at 10 mg / kg significantly reduced blood loss and mitigated the decrease in hemoglobin and hematocrit after THA, but it did not significantly reduce the need for transfusions.
+In contrast, a dose of 15 mg / kg reduced both bleeding and transfusion requirements.
+Our results argue for a dose of 15 mg / kg when using single-dose IV-TXA.
 LEVEL OF EVIDENCE: Therapeutic Level I.

 🗎 Weil 1971
 : **Proposed reclassification of shock states with special reference to distributive defects**